RMGProjects/WorkbookFunctions/Readme.md

 If you are unclear as to why, then please follow the above link and revise regular expressions.

-The date portion of each filename when identified by the regular expression search is then converted to a `datetime.date()` object using the `shutil` date parser, which assumes that the day comes first (rather than month) and the `fuzzy` option is set to `True` (see source code).
+The date portion of each filename when identified by the regular expression search is then converted to a `datetime.date()` object using the `dateutil` date parser, which assumes that the day comes first (rather than month) and the `fuzzy` option is set to `True` (see source code).
 This means the date will be converted as best as it can be.
-If this automated method is creating bizarre results, then you probably have a date string that the `shutil` parser cannot deal with.
+If this automated method is creating bizarre results, then you probably have a date string that the `dateutil` parser cannot deal with.
 In such situations you can pass the `strp_format` argument to have more control over how the conversion to `datetime.date()` is made.

 >The output dict should be examined carefully by the user.